 In the last quarter of 2009, we commenced the manufacture of the blood glucose strips in our facility and we also received a milestone payment of A\$17,722,641 triggered by the first grant to LifeScan of regulatory clearance to sell the blood glucose.
 In relation to our manufacturing operations, pursuant to the Master Services and Supply Agreement we have with LifeScan, one of two pricing methodologies will apply depending on whether we are manufacturing above or below a specified quantity of blood glucose tests strips in a quarter.
 As we produced less than the specified quantity of test strips for the December 2009 quarter, we are considered to be in the "interim costing period".
-In the interim costing period, the Company is establishing its commercial scale manufacturing and therefore is not expected to generate any profit, but is expected to recover most of its glucose manufacturing costs.
+In the interim costing period, the Company is establishing its commercial scale manufacturing costs.
 As manufactured volumes increase beyond the specified quantity of blood glucose test strips per quarter, the interim costing period will cease to apply and a different pricing methodology will apply, at which time we expect to be profitable in the sale of blood glucose test strips.
 Revenue from services in 2009 is primarily in connection with the provisions by us to Lifescan of certain manufacturing support services.